MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall.md

     - ProfessorKendrick
 ---

-# Web Application Firewall (WAF)
+# Web Application Firewall (WAF) for Power Pages

-Web Application Firewall (WAF) for Power Pages provides centralized protection of your website and defends against common exploits and vulnerabilities.
-By preventing malicious attacks close to the attack sources before they enter the network, your Power Pages sites receive global protection at a scale without sacrificing performance.
+Web Application Firewall (WAF) provides centralized protection Power Pages sites, defending against common exploits and vulnerabilities by preventing malicious attacks before they enter the network.
+Power Pages sites receive global protection at a scale without sacrificing performance.

-## Policy and Rules
+## WAF Policy

-Web Application Firewall for Power Pages is powered by Azure Front Door (AFD).
-The policy is configured using an AFD profile with **Prevention** mode.
-In **Prevention** mode, requests matching the rules defined in the managed rule set are blocked.
+Web Application Firewall is powered by Azure Front Door (AFD), and the policy is configured using an AFD profile with **Prevention** mode enabled.

+>[!NOTE]
+> In **Prevention** mode, requests matching the rules defined in the managed rule set are blocked.

-### Managed rule sets
+## WAF manged rule sets for Power Pages

-Power Pages managed rule sets are the subset of Azure-managed rule sets, which provide an easy way to deploy protection against common security threats.
-Since these rule sets are managed by Azure and enabled by Power Pages, the rules are updated as needed to protect against new attack signatures.
+Power Pages' WAF managed rule sets are a subset of Azure-managed rule sets and are updated as needed to protect against new attack signatures.

 The Azure-managed Default Rule Set includes rules to protect against the following threat categories: